See our full list of FAQs

 WHO CAN ENTER?

-Anyone who is over the age of 18 on November 1 2015; is a British national and is a current resident of the United Kingdom may enter.
+Anyone who is over the age of 18 on November 1 2015; is British and is a current resident of the United Kingdom may enter.
 You must be available for the Breakthrough Brits reception being held in central London in November 2015 and be based primarily in the UK for any subsequent mentoring sessions and events until November 2016.

 WHAT LEVEL OF EXPERIENCE IS REQUIRED FOR ENTRANTS IN FILM AND TV?